Video : Ms. Nguyen Thanh Binh gives the latest update on storm number 3. (Source: Fanpage of the Department of Hydrometeorology)

 Forecast in the next 3 hours, the storm moves in the West Southwest direction, speed about 15km/h.

-Ms. Nguyen Thanh Binh, Chief Forecaster of the Remote Sensing Forecast Department, National Center for Hydro-Meteorological Forecasting, said that the center of storm No. 3 has changed its course, making landfall in southern China before moving across the Leizhou peninsula (China).
+Ms. Nguyen Thanh Binh, Chief Forecaster of the Remote Sensing Forecast Department, National Center for Hydro-Meteorological Forecasting, said that the center of storm No. 3 has changed its course, making landfall in the southern region of China before moving across the Leizhou peninsula (China).

 Forecast map of the trajectory and intensity of storm No. 3.
 (Source: NCHMF)

-Early this morning, from the Leizhou Peninsula, storm number 3 Wipha moved down to the Gulf of Tonkin, with a slowing trend.
-In the past few hours, as it moved down to the Gulf of Tonkin, the storm has been accelerating.
-Currently, the storm's average speed is 15km/h.
+Early this morning, from Leizhou Peninsula, Typhoon No. 3 Wipha moved down to the Gulf of Tonkin, with a slowing down trend.
+In the past few hours, when it moved down to the Gulf of Tonkin, the storm has shown a tendency to accelerate.
+Currently, the average speed of the storm is 15km/h.

 The circulation of storm clouds is quite wide.
-Currently, satellite cloud images show that clouds have covered the entire Northeast region and one side has extended to the east of the Leizhou Peninsula (China).
+Currently, satellite cloud images show that clouds have covered the entire Northeast and one side has extended to the East of the Leizhou Peninsula (China).

 In the coming hours, as the storm moves closer to our coastal areas, convective clouds will get closer and rain will increase," Ms. Binh said.

-According to Ms. Binh, calculations by the National Center for Hydro-Meteorological Forecasting show that rain will increase this evening and the heaviest rain will be tonight until tomorrow morning when the storm center approaches the coast of our country.
+According to Ms. Binh, calculations by the National Center for Hydro-Meteorological Forecasting show that rain will increase this evening and will rain the most tonight until tomorrow morning when the storm center approaches the coast of our country.

 Extreme rainfall can cause flooding in low-lying areas and is particularly likely to cause flash floods and serious landslides in mountainous areas.